ImprobableStudios/Feather_TFT_LoRa_Sniffer/README.md

 #define FREQ_TIME_MS            5000
 ```

 There is likely some optimization that can be done around this.
 The radio can only monitor one frequency at a time, and you must receive an entire LoRa packet while listening in order to parse it - but, the more time you spend on one channel, the more you might be missing on others!
-Currently I have this set at 5 seconds going across 19 different channels.
+Currently, I have this set at 5 seconds going across 19 different channels.
 This seems to work ok, I am seeing traffic for sure.

 When changing frequencies, the display will show what frequency it is monitoring and the number of valid packets that have been previously seen on that frequency.
 Here you can see that I picked up quite a bit of data just by leaving the device running while sitting next to a window for a few days.